Final-Project-CoderAcademy/Final-project/README.md

 - `yarn frontend:test` ----------to test frontend code with cypress

 For more details, please read the scripts in package.json in different path

+## Environment Variables
+- This app need environment variables, for more please contact with the authors.

 ## About Application
 - **Purpose**